Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: Experimental results

-\begin{itemize} \item \textbf{Geo-Indistinguishability (Geo-I)}~\cite{andres2013geo}: A non-learning method that perturbs location based on differential privacy, and employs a greedy strategy to select the agent server with the best historical performance. \item \textbf{Hybrid PPO (H-PPO)}~\cite{fan2019hybrid}: A classical hybrid reinforcement learning algorithm in which discrete action selection and continuous parameter optimization are trained in parallel using PPO. \item \textbf{GDMs-assisted Hybrid PPO (GHPPO)}~\cite{wang2025uplink}: An extension of H-PPO that introduces a generative diffusion model for discrete action generation while modeling continuous actions using parameterized policies. \item \textbf{Hybrid-GDM (HGDM)}~\cite{kang2025hybrid}: A GDM-based Soft Actor-Critic (SAC) algorithm that expresses both discrete and continuous decisions as continuous latent variables and maps them to executable hybrid actions during inference. \item \textbf{PPO-relaxed}~\cite{zhang2025embodied}: A PPO-based algorithm employing clipped surrogate objectives and GAE for stable policy updates, where discrete migration actions are similarly relaxed into continuous values for tractable training. \item \textbf{HDPPO}: A variant of the proposed LHDPPO that employs double diffusion chains for hybrid action decisions but removes the LLM-driven reward design loop, in order to evaluate the contribution of reward refinement. \end{itemize}
+\begin{itemize} \item \textbf{Geo-Indistinguishability (Geo-I)}~\cite{andres2013geo}: A non-learning method that perturbs location based on differential privacy, and employs a greedy strategy to select the agent server with the best historical performance. \item \textbf{Hybrid PPO (H-PPO)}~\cite{fan2019hybrid}: A classical hybrid reinforcement learning algorithm in which discrete action selection and continuous parameter optimization are trained in parallel using PPO. \item \textbf{GDMs-assisted Hybrid PPO (GHPPO)}~\cite{wang2025uplink}: A hybrid PPO method that introduces GDMs into parameterized action generation for mixed discrete-continuous decision optimization. \item \textbf{Hybrid-GDM (HGDM)}~\cite{kang2025hybrid}: A GDM-based Soft Actor-Critic (SAC) algorithm that expresses both discrete and continuous decisions as continuous latent variables and maps them to executable hybrid actions during inference. \item \textbf{PPO-relaxed}~\cite{zhang2025embodied}: A PPO-based algorithm employing clipped surrogate objectives and GAE for stable policy updates, where discrete migration actions are similarly relaxed into continuous values for tractable training. \end{itemize}

-\subsection{Numerical Results}
+\subsection{Numerical results}